cpsc3220/project1/TaskA/README.md

 -   To sort the data, use any sort algorithm that you would like to use.
 You can also use a sort function like `qsort()` included in the standard library on Linux.

 -   To break lines into words, you may use `strtok()`.
-Although, if you choose to use `stroke()`, you must realize that `strtoke()` is destructive and will change the  contents of the lines.
+Although, if you choose to use `strtok()`, you must realize that it is destructive and will change the  contents of the lines.
 Thus, if you use it, make sure to make a copy of the line to output.
 Alternatively, you may find it might be easier by just writing a function that extracts the `n-th` word for a given line.

 -   The routine `atoi()` (or better yet, `strtol()`) can be used to transform a string into an integer.
+You can use it to parse the command argument -n.

 -   To exit, call `exit()` with a single argument.
 This argument to `exit()` is then available to the user to see if the program